WICG/local-font-access/README.md

 ### Enumerating Local Fonts

 Web developers historically lack anything more than heuristic information about which local fonts are available for use in styling page content.
 Web developers often include complex lists of `font-family` values in their CSS to control font fallback in a heuristic way.
 Generating good fallbacks is such a complex task for designers that [tools have been built to help "eyeball"](https://meowni.ca/font-style-matcher/) likely-available local matches.

+At the same time, when creating font-based content, specific fonts need to be identified and used.

 Font enumeration can help by enabling: